-UNC Health Enacts Heightened Restrictions for Facility Visitors, Vendors, Volunteers and Students
+UNC Health Restrictions for Visitors, Vendors, Volunteers and Students

 Community events, activities and meetings hosted at UNC Health facilities are canceled until further notice

-Due to the growing spread of coronavirus / COVID-19 in North Carolina, UNC Health announced today that it is enacting stricter restrictions for visitors, vendors, volunteers and students at its facilities across the state, including outpatient facilities and clinics.
+Due to the growing spread of coronavirus / COVID-19 in North Carolina, UNC Health is enacting restrictions for visitors, vendors, volunteers and students at its facilities across the state, including outpatient facilities and clinics.

 Masks On Policy